Mohd-Tariq-Khan/aichatbot/README.md

 # aichatbot
 A modern, interactive FAQ chatbot built using HTML, CSS, and JavaScript that provides answers to theoretical programming and computer science questions.
+The application features a clean and responsive user interface, quick-reply suggestion chips for enhanced user engagement, and an intelligent keyword-based matching system that understands user intent without requiring exact question phrasing.
+Designed to deliver a seamless learning experience, the chatbot helps users quickly access programming concepts, technologies, and development-related knowledge through an intuitive conversational interface.